Nick91-qui/SOWA/README.md

-# Secure Online Exam Web Application
+# SOWA - Secure Online Web Assessment

-This project is a secure online exam web application designed to provide a robust and reliable platform for conducting online examinations.
+This project is a Secure Online Web Assessment (SOWA) application designed to provide a robust and reliable platform for conducting online examinations.
 It features a FastAPI backend for API services and a Next.js frontend for the user interface, with integrated security monitoring and deployment configurations.

 ## Project Structure